 - Hirikiteya.
 This is undoubtedly one of the most picturesque bays in all of Sri Lanka.
 It has gained interest since Lonely Planet published it as a ‘hidden gem’ in 2017, so now it is just a gem.
 But very much worth a night or two, to chill, swim or surf.
 This can also be done as a day trip from most places on the south coast.

-- In Sri Lanka you have the opportunity to see the largest animal that has ever existed, the Blue Whale.
+- In Sri Lanka you have the incredible opportunity to see the largest animal that has ever existed, the Blue Whale, year round.
 Unfortunately, this particular section of tourism has not been well legislated and we’ve heard many reports of overcrowded boats chasing pods.
 Please do your research and be very selective of your tour operator.

 - If seeing an elephant in the wild is on your bucket list, then Uduwalawe National Park is the place to go.
 It can be done in a (long) day trip from Ahangama as it’s around a 3 hour transfer each way.
 For a more chilled tour there are many interesting choices of accommodation nearby and you can ensure you’re there for sunset, the best time to view them.
 As with tours to see the Blue Whales, please do your homework.